Mrb-Rafi/B10A1-sample-frontend/README.md

 Section No -- Priority -- Status

 1. nav -- optional --
-2. hero/banner -- mandatory --
+2. hero/banner -- mandatory -- completed
 3. linking same page "contact" section to the "contact with me button" from the banner -- extra challenge --
 4. "why web dev" with three sections -- mandatory --
 5. "my inspiration" with the embedded video -- mandatory --